tizcoppoli/ms4-art-store/README.md

 ## Testing

+For testing the following credentials can be used:
+- Username: admin
+- Password: password
+- Email: admin@email.com

+Card payments:
+- Card number: 4242 4242 4242 4242
+- Zip & CCV must be filled out with any integers.

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 - [W3C HTML Validator](https://validator.w3.org/) - [Results](static/doc/html_valid.png)